tomap/tpi2.eu/source/resume/index.md

 French ecommerce company, pioneer in online flash sales of designer brands.

-#### Lead Developer | Mid 2019 to present
+#### Lead Developer | Mid 2019 to May 2022

 - Tech Lead on a Public Web Portal
   - Similar to the previous product, but with a React UI
   - Multilingual team, spread across France and Spain
+  - Interesting challenges around micro frontends & authentication
-  - .Net 5, RabbitMQ, PostgreSQL, EntityFramework, NodeJs, React, Express, Helm, ...
+  - .Net 6, RabbitMQ, PostgreSQL, EntityFramework, Yarp, NodeJs, React, Express, Helm, ...

 #### Senior Software Developer | Feb 2018 to mid 2019